babblequest/XMLAnonymizer/README.md

               * Longer paths take precedence
            * The Value specification
               * Value may be any attribute value or text value
               * Values specified as regular expressions following python conventions

-   * Escape the backslash if needed
-     * Any colons within the specification must be escaped using the backslash \:
      * String pattern to replace (optional)
           * You may specify a string pattern to replace a given substring in a value or path
           * If this is not specified the entire text value will be replaced